carlosedp/Reason-MPKMini-Remote/readme.md

 # Installation

-## Part 1 - Load the MPK mini Preset
+## Part 1 - Load the MPK mini Preset (optional, do this if needed)

-The provided Preset ensures that your keyboard produces the correct MIDI messages are received by the Remote codec.
-To install the Preset:
+The script uses Akai factory default values from preset 1. *If you never uploaded any preset this step is not needed*.

+The default preset is included in 'Presets' directory so you can load it into any program slot (1-4).

+To load the preset follow instructions below:

  * Ensure neither Reason nor Record are running - they may interfere with this process.
  * Run the "Akai MPK MINI Editor" (on the CD provided with your controller, or downloadable from Akai's product support page)
- * Click "Load Preset" and load the "Reason.preset" file from the Presets directory that you earlier unzipped.
+ * Click "Load Preset" and load the "Preset1-Chromatic" file from the Presets directory that you earlier unzipped.
  * This will automatically switch the display to Preset Slot 1, but you can upload the new preset to any Slot you wish by clicking the "Preset #" drop-down and select the slot number you want to upload into.
  * Click the "Upload" button, and then click OK: